Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Fairness Metrics

 \subsection{Causal Reasoning}

-Fairness definitions based on causal reasoning take causal graphs in account to evaluate relationships between sensitive attributes and outcomes~\cite{verma2018fairness}.
+Fairness definitions based on causal reasoning take causal graphs in account to evaluate relationships between sensitive attributes and outcomes~\citep{verma2018fairness}.

-For example, Counterfactual fairness states that a causal graph is fair, if the prediction does not depend on descendants of the protected attribute~\cite{kusner2017counterfactual}.
+For example, Counterfactual fairness states that a causal graph is fair, if the prediction does not depend on descendants of the protected attribute~\citep{kusner2017counterfactual}.
 This definition has been adopted by four publications.
-Moreover, the impact of protected attributes on the decision has been observed in two ways: direct and indirect prejudice~\cite{zhang2017causal}.
+Moreover, the impact of protected attributes on the decision has been observed in two ways: direct and indirect prejudice~\citep{zhang2017causal}.
 Direct discrimination occurs when the treatment is based on sensitive attributes.
 Indirect discrimination results in biased decision for population groups based on non-sensitive attributes, which might appear to be neutrals.
 This could occur due to statistical dependencies between protected and non-protected attributes.

-Direct and indirect discrimination can be modelled based on the causal effect along paths taken in causal graphs~\cite{zhang2017causal}.
-To measure indirect discrimination, Prejudice Index (PI) or Normalized Prejudice Index (NPI) haven been applied four times~\cite{kamishima2012fairness}.
+Direct and indirect discrimination can be modelled based on the causal effect along paths taken in causal graphs~\citep{zhang2017causal}.
+To measure indirect discrimination, Prejudice Index (PI) or Normalized Prejudice Index (NPI) haven been applied four times~\citep{kamishima2012fairness}.
 NPI quantifies the mutual information between protected attributes and predictions.
-Mutual information has also been used to determine the fairness of representations~\cite{moyer2018invariant,song2019learning}.
-Similar to determining the degree of mutual information between sensitive attributes and labels, the ability to predict sensitive information based on representations has been used in eight publications.
+The mathematical definition of these measures follow: